-CT of the abdomen with or without pelvic CT and chest x-ray are essential studies in the initial workup.22 For metastatic evaluation, at the very least, chest radiography must be performed, although chest CT is more accurate than chest radiograph for chest staging.^{23,24} Abdominal MRI is used to evaluate the inferior vena cava if tumor involvement is suspected, or it can be used instead of CT for detecting renal masses and for staging when contrast material cannot be administered because of allergy or moderate renal insufficiency.^{25,26} All imaging studies may be performed with contrast, if indicated.
+CT of the abdomen with or without pelvic CT and chest x-ray are essential studies in the initial workup.28 For metastatic evaluation, at the very least, chest radiography must be performed, although chest CT is more accurate than chest radiograph for chest staging.^{29,30} Abdominal MRI is used to evaluate the inferior vena cava if tumor involvement is suspected, or it can be used instead of CT for detecting renal masses and for staging when contrast material cannot be administered because of allergy or moderate renal insufficiency.^{31,32} All imaging studies should be performed with contrast, such as renal protocol.

-A central renal mass may suggest the presence of urothelial carcinoma; if so, urine cytology, uteroscopy, and biopsy should be considered.
+A central renal mass may suggest the presence of urothelial carcinoma; if so, urine cytology, uteroscopy, and percutaneous mass biopsy (if metastatic disease is present or the patient cannot tolerate ureteroscopy) should be considered.

 Most bone and brain metastases are symptomatic at diagnosis.
-Therefore, a bone scan is not routinely performed unless the patient has an elevated serum alkaline phosphatase (ALP) or complains of bone pain.27 CT or MRI of the brain can be performed if clinical signs, presentation, and symptoms suggest brain metastases.
+Therefore, a bone scan is not routinely performed unless the patient has an elevated serum alkaline phosphatase (ALP) or complains of bone pain.33 CT or MRI of the brain can be performed if clinical signs, presentation, and symptoms suggest brain metastases.

 The recommended abdominal imaging studies provide high diagnostic accuracy.
 Therefore, a needle biopsy is not always necessary before surgery, especially in patients and clear findings in the imaging studies.
-In selected individuals, needle biopsy may be considered for small lesions to establish diagnosis of RCC and guide active surveillance strategies, cryosurgery, radiofrequency, and ablation strategies.
-As noted above, biopsy should also be considered if a central lesion or a homogeneous infiltration of renal parenchyma is observed on scans to rule out urothelial carcinoma or lymphoma, respectively.
+In selected individuals, needle biopsy may be considered for small lesions to establish diagnosis of RCC and guide active surveillance strategies, cryosurgery, radiofrequency, and ablation strategies.34 As noted above, biopsy should also be considered if a central lesion or a homogeneous infiltration of renal parenchyma is observed on scans to rule out urothelial carcinoma or lymphoma, respectively.

 The value of PET in RCC remains to be determined.
-Currently, PET alone is not a tool that is standardly used to diagnose kidney cancer or follow for evidence of relapse after nephrectomy.29
+Currently, PET alone is not a tool that is standardly used to diagnose kidney cancer or follow for evidence of relapse after nephrectomy.35

-The use of current TNM classification30 and classification of histologic subtypes31 are important in making treatment decisions.
+The use of current TNM classification36 and classification of histologic subtypes37 are important in making treatment decisions.